-It may be difficult to determine the cause of this unknown device, because there are few indications of what generates it.
+Now if you see such an entry, it may be difficult to determine the cause of this unknown device, because there are few indications of what generates it.

-The main reason for Unknown Device to display in your Device Manager is because you have a device that is not working correctly.
+The main reason for the Unknown Device to display in your Device Manager is because you have a device that is not working correctly.
 To fix this issue, obtain an updated driver for the device via Windows Update or by a direct download from the internet.

 Causes of unknown devices in Device Manager:

 - The device does not have a device driver